Nepal plane crash: Britons' family and friends pay tribute

 Maggie Holding, wife of Stephen Holding, said her husband and his friend Tim Oakes had been planning to trek around the areas of the Everest base camp.

 In a statement released by Staffordshire Police, Mrs Holding said: "Steve always loved being in the mountains.

 "He had done a lot of work with Peak Pursuits taking youngsters on Duke of Edinburgh activities."

 The youngest British victim, Mr Ogden, was a graduate of Oxford University and had recently qualified as an associate for London-based international law firm Allen & Overy.

 A spokesman for the company said: "As well as being an excellent lawyer, Ben was a very popular member of the firm.

 "It was clear to everyone that he had an incredibly promising career ahead of him.
-Ben will be deeply missed by all who knew him."'Trip of a lifetime'
+Ben will be deeply missed by all who knew him."

 Having arrived in Nepal on Wednesday, the British group had been due to start trekking on Friday on an expedition scheduled to last until mid-October.

 Ms Gaunt said her husband had "died doing something he always wanted to do".